Hews99vi/Ceylonara-AI/README.md

 ## 👥 Team

-This final year project was developed by Nimantha Hewawasam under the supervision of Dulanjali Wijesekara at NSBM partnership with Plymouth University.
+This final year project was developed by Nimantha Hewawasam under the supervision of Ms.Dulanjali Wijesekara at NSBM partnership with Plymouth University.

 ## 📄 License